mnmzmaya/mnmzmaya.github.io/README.md

 # Features and Parts:
 Moisture sensor: Tracks the moisture level of the soil

-Light sensor: Monitors the light intensity of the plant's surroundings to ensure that the plant is getting enough light

 LED Light: Indicates if action is needed

 LCD: located near plant, offers quick overview of stats/actions needed